The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

 where $\omega_{b}$ and $\omega_{a}$ are the oscillation frequencies of the liquid drop induced by an external perturbation along the given directions.

-Table~\ref{Tab3} compares, for $^{24}$Mg, $^{28}$Si and $^{238}$U, the (SLy5) TDHF energy centroid ratio with the right hand side of Eq.~(\ref{ratio}) based on the HF geometry, with the result that the expectation from this empirical evidence is quite well fulfilled.
-Similarly, the energy centroids can be empirically described in presence of triaxiality~\cite{GAA}. \\
+Table~\ref{Tab3} compares, for $^{24}$Mg, $^{28}$Si and $^{238}$U, the (SLy5) TDHF centroid energy ratio with the right hand side of Eq.~(\ref{ratio}) based on the HF geometry, with the result that the expectation from this empirical evidence is quite well fulfilled.
+Similarly, the centroid energies can be empirically described in the presence of triaxiality~\cite{GAA}.